elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/011-uses-for-modules.md

 By explicitly mixing in the `ArrayMathHelpers` module, we isolate our changes just to the objects we've created ourselves.
 With slight modification, this technique can also be used with objects passed into functions, typically by making a copy of the object before working on it.

-An interesting thing about this approach is that since the modules mixed into an instance of an object are looked up before the methods defined by the object's class, you can actually use this technique for modifying existing behavior of an object as well.
+Because modules mixed into an instance of an object are looked up before the methods defined by its class, you can actually use this technique for modifying existing behavior of an object as well.
 The example below demonstrates modifying `<<` on strings so that it allows appending arbitrary objects to a string through coercion.

 ```ruby
 module LooseStringAppend